maximeh/dispatch/README.md

 I was tired to use some big bloated software to do this simple task for me and I was looking for an excuse to do some C and learn a bit about the autotools.

-Maybe, I'll add a Qt GUI over this to learn a bit more.